Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale

 In a separate analysis, we repeat this process while varying the number of Clifford points by excluding certain lengths in $C$, and fixing the number of randomizations to $r=10$.

-Results are shown in Fig.~\ref{fig:fig4}.
-The left figure presents EPLG as a function of $r$ randomizations for the nominal fit, along with the upper and lower bounds obtained by propagating the standard error in the RB decay fits.
+Results are shown in Fig.~\ref{fig:fig6}.
+The top figure presents EPLG as a function of $r$ randomizations for the nominal fit, along with the upper and lower bounds obtained by propagating the standard error in the RB decay fits.
 The data reveals a clear asymptote at $4.8 \times 10^{-3}$ with uncertainties decreasing as $r$ grows.
 As expected, EPLG variation is largest for small values of $r$ but its nominal value stabilizes rapidly for $r \geq 6$.
 The upper and lower bounds start to stabilize around $r \geq 20$, serving as reasonable lower bounds for the number of randomizations on Heron R2 processors.